zetapush/zetapush-examples/README.md

 Example of extension of the **StandardUserWorkflow** to ...

-* `changeAccountCreation` ... change the behavior of the account creation.
+* `change-account-creation` ... change the behavior of the account creation.

-* `changeGenerationToken` ... change the generation of the token used for the account confirmation process.
+* `change-generation-token` ... change the generation of the token used for the account confirmation process.

-* `changeMessageConfirmationSender` ... change the method to send the message of the account confirmation (use SMS for example, displayed in the console for this example).
+* `change-message-confirmation-sender` ... change the method to send the message of the account confirmation (use SMS for example, displayed in the console for this example).

-* `changeTokenStorage` ... change how the token used for the account confirmation is stored.
+* `change-token-storage` ... change how the token used for the account confirmation is stored.

-* `changeUserStorage` ... change the storage of the user informations.
+* `change-user-storage` ... change the storage of the user informations.

-* `changeUuidGeneration` ... change the generation of the UUID used to identify a user.
+* `change-uuid-generation` ... change the generation of the UUID used to identify a user.

 ---